TEXT-S&P summary: Ship Finance International Ltd.

--- We understand that the company's bank covenants require it to hold at least $25 million in cash, cash equivalents, or available in long-term committed facilities at the end of each quarter and to adhere to certain minimum value clauses.
-Other covenants in Ship Finance's corporate senior secured bank facilities and $449 million high-yield notes include restrictions on payments, investments, and the incurrence of new debt.
-The covenants include requirements for the company to maintain an equity-to-asset ratio of at least 20% at the end of each quarter and consolidated current assets minus consolidated current liabilities of $0 or better.
+-- We understand that the company's bank covenants require it to hold at least $25 million in cash, cash equivalents, or available under long-term committed facilities at the end of each quarter and to adhere to certain minimum value clauses.
+Other covenants in Ship Finance's corporate senior secured bank facilities and high-yield notes include restrictions on payments, investments, and the incurrence of new debt.
+The covenants include requirements for the company to maintain an equity-to-asset ratio of at least 20% at the end of each quarter and consolidated current assets minus consolidated current liabilities of $0 or more.
 On June 30, 2012, the company was in compliance with all covenants.

 -- The company appears to have sound relationships with its lenders and a satisfactory standing in credit markets.

 -- We consider Ship Finance's liquidity management to be generally prudent.

 As of June 30, 2012, Ship Finance had about $101 million of unrestricted cash and about $40 million of securities available for sale.
 Furthermore, our base-case operating scenario estimates that Ship Finance will generate about $400 million of operating cash flow (after cash interest costs) in 2012 and in 2013.
 This includes cash flows from fully owned, but unconsolidated subsidiaries.
 Also in October 2012, Ship Finance issued equity of $89 million and placed a bond of NOK 600 million (equivalent of about $105 million), which will boost the company's cash position at year end.